-- 1/ Precap visual inspection shall be performed when the resistance element can not be inspected after passivation/glassivation in subgroup 3. - 2/ If the manufacturer can demonstrate that these tests have been performed five consecutive times with zero failures, the frequency of these tests, with the approval of the qualifying activity, can be performed on a annual basis.
-If the design, material, construction, or processing of the part is changed or if there are any quality problems or failures, the qualifying activity may require resumption of the original test frequency. - 3/ The manufacturer may request the deletion of the subgroup 4 solderability test, provided an in-line or process control system for assessing and assuring the solderability of terminations can be validated and approved by the qualifying activity.
+- 1/ Precap visual inspection shall be performed when the resistance element can not be inspected after passivation/glassivation in subgroup 3. - \ 2/ If the manufacturer can demonstrate that these tests have been performed five consecutive times with zero failures, the frequency of these tests, with the approval of the qualifying activity, can be performed on a annual basis.
+If the design, material, construction, or processing of the part is changed or if there are any quality problems or failures, the qualifying activity may require resumption of the original test frequency.
+(NOTE: Not applicable to space ("T") level product since test deletion or reduction of space level product is not allowed.) - The manufacturer may request the deletion of the subgroup 4 solderability test, provided an in-line or process control system for assessing and assuring the solderability of terminations can be validated and approved by the qualifying activity.
 Deletion of the test does not relieve the manufacturer from meeting this test requirement in case of dispute.
-If the design, material, construction, or processing of the part is changed or if there are any quality problems, the qualifying activity may require resumption of the test. - 4/ If the manufacturer can demonstrate that these tests have been performed five consecutive times with zero failures, the frequency of these tests, with the approval of the qualifying activity, can be performed on a annual basis.
-If the design, material, construction, or processing of the part is changed or if there are any quality problems or failures, the qualifying activity may require resumption of the original test frequency. - 5/ Test applicable for non-laser marked parts. - 6/ Test applicable for laser marked parts. - 4.6.3.2.3 Subgroup 3 (visual inspection).
+If the design, material, construction, or processing of the part is changed or if there are any quality problems, the qualifying activity may require resumption of the test.
+(NOTE: Not applicable to space ("T") level product since test deletion or reduction of space level product is not allowed.) - 4/ If the manufacturer can demonstrate that these tests have been performed five consecutive times with zero failures, the frequency of these tests, with the approval of the qualifying activity, can be performed on a annual basis.
+If the design, material, construction, or processing of the part is changed or if there are any quality problems or failures, the qualifying activity may require resumption of the original test frequency.
+(NOTE: Not applicable to space ("T") level product since test deletion or reduction of space level product is not allowed.) - 5/ Test applicable for non-laser marked parts. - 6/ Test applicable for laser marked parts. - 4.6.3.2.3 Subgroup 3 (visual inspection).
 The subgroup 3 test shall be performed on an inspection lot basis.
 A sample of parts shall be randomly selected in accordance with table V. If one or more defects are found, the lot shall be reworked or screened and defectives removed.
 After reworking or screening and removal of defectives, a new sample of parts shall be randomly selected in accordance with table V. If one or more defects are found in this second sample for the same quality characteristic, the lot shall be rejected and shall not be supplied to this specification. - 4.6.3.2.4 Subgroup 4 (solderability) test.
 The subgroup 4 test shall be performed on an inspection lot basis.
 A sample shall be randomly selected from each lot in accordance with table V. As an option, the manufacturer may use electrical rejects from the subgroup 2 tests for all or part of the sample.
 If there are one or more defects, the lot shall be considered to have failed. - 4.6.3.2.4.1 Rejected lots.
 In the event of one or more defects, the inspection lot is rejected.
 If the lot fails this solderability test, the lot may be reworked and retested.
 Any inspection lot that fails the solderability retest shall be considered to have failed and that lot will not be supplied to the requirements of the specification.